Bahria Icon Tower

-Bahria Icon Tower is a skyscraper complex in the seaside municipality of Clifton in Karachi, Pakistan.
-The complex includes a 62-storey tower, which at 980 ft, is the tallest building in Pakistan and among the tallest buildings in South Asia.
-The complex also includes an adjacent 42-storey building and is owned by the Bahria Town Group.
-The construction of Bahria Icon Tower was started in 2009 and completed in March 2016.
+The Bahria Icon Tower is a skyscraper complex in the seaside municipality of Clifton in Karachi, Pakistan.
+The complex includes a 62-storey tower, which at 984 ft, is the tallest building in Pakistan, and is among the tallest buildings in South Asia.
+The complex also includes an adjacent 42-storey building, and is owned by the Bahria Town Group.

+The construction of the Bahria Icon Tower was started in 2009, and was completed in March 2016.
 Further development of the complex has been on hold since 2021.

 Bahria Town Icon

-Bahria Town Icon is a 62-storey, 984 foot skyscraper in the skyscraper complex, Bahria Icon Tower.
+The Bahria Town Icon is a 62-storey, 896 foot skyscraper in the skyscraper complex, Bahria Icon Tower.

 Bahria Hotel Tower

 Bahria Hotel Tower is 42-storey, 656 foot skyscraper in the skyscraper complex, Bahria Icon Tower.

 Mall of Karachi

-Mall of Karachi is a mall located in Bahria Hotel Tower and Bahria Town Icon, it is spread across eight floors.
+The Mall of Karachi is a mall located in Bahria Hotel Tower and Bahria Town Icon, it is spread across eight floors.

 Location

-The complex is based on a four acre plot in the up-scale Clifton area, and is immediately adjacent to the Bagh Ibne Qasim park, and shrine of Abdullah Shah Ghazi - an 8th-century mystic who is widely regarded as the patron saint of Karachi.
+The complex is based on a four acre plot in the up-scale Clifton area, and is immediately adjacent to the Bagh Ibne Qasim park, and the shrine of Abdullah Shah Ghazi - an 8th-century mystic who is widely regarded as the patron saint of Karachi.